E-learning market growth

 1. Personalized learning path

-In 2020 the e-learning industry will give learners more personalization, flexibility and independence to decide on their learning process.
-Learners have to choose how they consume a course, what form of assessment they want to take and how fast they complete it.
+In 2020 the e-learning industry gave learners more personalisation, flexibility and independence to decide on their learning process.
+Learners choose how they consume a course, what form of assessment they want to take and how fast they want to complete it.
 With many different learning styles, e-learning platforms have to provide learners with a choice of multimedia content for a user to pick the one they prefer.

 2. Online collaborative learning

-The power of the group – exchange of ideas, feedback and creating discourse during the learning process – is now possible online.
-Peer-to-peer learning is a strong tool integrating a social aspect and is an indispensable element to transfer traditional learning into a digital form.
+The power of the group – exchanges of ideas, feedback and creating discourse during the learning process – is now possible online.
+Peer-to-peer learning is a strong tool, integrating a social aspect, and it is an indispensable element for transferring traditional learning into a digital form.

 By interacting with learning content together and engaging in discourse, students can have more fun, learn faster and get much more out of every lesson by introducing more flexibility into the process of learning.
 By including facilitators – both real lecturers or just text tips – mediation of work in groups can now be possible online.